ui-jar/ui-jar/README.md

 ### Test code

-Create a JSDoc-comment with the "@uijar [COMPONENT_CLASS_NAME]" together with a variable that defines test module definition.
+Add a JSDoc-comment with "@uijar COMPONENT_CLASS_NAME" together with a variable that defines test module definition.
+In the example below it's defined in "beforeEach".

+Also add a JSDoc-comment containing "@uijarexample" to each test you would like to add as a example in UI-jar.
+It's possible to use multiple examples.

 ```js
 import { async, ComponentFixture, TestBed } from '@angular/core/testing';